Updated on August 24, 2022

 In some cases, spouses may finish their divorce case before the 60th day after the date the divorce petition was filed.
 Texas Family Code recognizes several exceptions to the mandatory waiting period:

-- The divorce waiting period can be waived if the Respondent received deferred adjudication for family violence against the Petitioner or a member of their household; or
+The divorce waiting period can be waived if the Respondent received deferred adjudication for family violence against the Petitioner or a member of their household.

 Can I Get a Divorce Before the 60th Day of the Waiting Period?

-Speak with a Divorce Attorney to Discuss Your Case
+Speak with a Gatesville Divorce Attorney to Discuss Your Case

 Regardless of whether your divorce is contested or uncontested, getting divorced can be a confusing and complicated process.
 That is why it is advisable to seek the legal guidance of a skilled divorce attorney to help you through the process.

 Consult with our Gatesville divorce attorneys at The Law Office of Brett H. Pritchard to discuss your specific situation and determine if you can waive the waiting period in your case.
-Call 254-501-4040 to schedule a free, confidential consultation with our lawyers.
+Call us at (254) 781-4222 or contact us online to schedule a FREE, confidential consultation with our lawyers.